Riktastic/Axium/src/handlers/README.md

-# Handlers Module for Rust API
+# Handlers

-This folder contains the route handlers used in the Rust API, responsible for processing incoming HTTP requests and generating responses.
+This folder contains the route handlers used in Axium, responsible for processing incoming HTTP requests and generating responses.

 ## Overview
 The `/src/handlers` folder includes implementations of route handlers for API keys, usage metrics, and the homepage.